Day of the Dead Festival, 2023

 Many people associate the Day of the Dead Festival with Mexico, but actually it is an equally important part of the culture of Guatemala (on 1 November) and El Salvador, as well as Brazil, where it is known as Finados.

-The Day of the Dead has nothing to do with the zombie apocalypse.
+The Day of the Dead has nothing to do with the zombie apocalypse, nor the Day of the Dead Film.
 Essentially it is a time for families to remember dead relatives.
 It often involves a visit to the cemetery to tend the graves of deceased family members whilst sitting around reminiscing and sharing the favourite food and drink of the departed.
 Ceremonies and customs vary from region to region and town to town.

 The ceremony’s roots are in the Aztec traditions of worship towards the goddess Mictecacihuatl, but as it falls on 2 November every year, the Catholic Church absorbed into All Saints’ Day.

 In Mexico City the event is now celebrated with a procession to the Zocolo, the square in the heart of the city.
 It takes on a commercial carnival-like atmosphere and moves away somewhat from the traditional celebrations, though it is still very interesting.